google/docsy/userguide/content/en/docs/Adding content/lookandfeel.md

 ## UML Diagrams with Plantuml

-[plantuml](https://plantuml.com/en/) is a component that allows to quickly write : Sequence diagram, Usecase diagram Class diagram, Object diagram, Activity diagram (here is the legacy syntax), Component diagram, Deployment diagram, State diagram, Timing diagram.
+[PlantUML](https://plantuml.com/en/) is an alternative to Mermaid that lets you quickly create UML diagrams, including sequence diagrams, use case diagrams, and state diagrams.
+Unlike Mermaid diagrams, which are entirely rendered in the browser, PlantUML uses a PlantUML server to create diagrams.
+You can use the provided default demo server (not recommended for production use), or run a server yourself.
+Plantuml offers a wider range of image types than Mermaid, so may be a better choice for some use cases.

 Diagrams are defined using a simple and intuitive language. ([see PlantUML Language Reference Guide](https://plantuml.com/en/guide)).
-As is the case with mermaid, plantuml support in docsy provide the added advantage of editting UML diagrams using text only.

 The following example shows a use case diagram: